From Graysexual to Heteroflexible: Here's A Big List Of Sexualities In 2021

 Someone who is androsexual will find themselves sexually or emotionally attracted to folks on the more masculine side.
 For some people, this attraction has very little to do with biology; it's more about having a masculine identity or gender presentation.
 Alternatively, some people also use the term androsexual to refer to attraction to any folks with penises, though still with a focus on people with more masculine presentations.

 An asexual individual typically doesn't experience sexual attraction to any gender.
 However, it is possible for an asexual being to be romantically attracted to people of other genders or the same gender, and some asexual people do have sex in certain circumstances.

 Have you ever wished there were two of you so you could have sex with yourself?
 If you answer yes, then you might be autosexual, aka someone who is sexually attracted to themselves.

 Bi-curious refers to someone who is looking to explore or has already begun exploring bisexuality.
 There's some disagreement about whether this term has roots in biphobia, however.

 Someone who is bisexual will likely find themselves romantically, sexually, or emotionally attracted to more than one gender.
 It can sometimes overlap with pansexuality, which is the attraction to people regardless of gender.
-(Here's more on how to know if you're pansexual, as opposed to bisexual.)
+(Here's more on how to know if you're pansexual vs. bisexual.)